 TGax Editor: Please make changes to the 4th paragraph in this subclause as shown below

-The STA_INDEX parameter (identified as an element of the STA_ID_LIST parameter; see STA_ID_LIST parameter in Table 27-1 (TXVECTOR and RXVECTOR parameters) and 26.11.1 (STA_ID_LIST)) is present for an HE MU PPDU and indicates the STA or group of STAs that is the recipient of an RU to which the accompanying DATA octet applies; otherwise, this parameter is not present.
+The STA_INDEX parameter (identified as an element of the STA_ID_LIST parameter; see STA_ID_LIST parameter in Table 27-1 (TXVECTOR and RXVECTOR parameters) and 26.11.1 (STA_ID_LIST)) is present for an HE MU PPDU; otherwise, this parameter is not present.
+When the TXVECTOR parameter UPLINK_FLAG is set to 0, this parameter indicates the STA or group of STAs that is the recipient of an RU to which the accompanying DATA octet applies.
+When the TXVECTOR parameter UPLINK_FLAG is set to 1, this parameter indicates the STA that is the transmitter of an RU to which the accompanying DATA octet applies.

 TDLS Action field formats